Crystalite: A Lightweight Transformer for Efficient Crystal Modeling: Introduction

-Recent work suggests that transformers can be competitive with GNN-based approaches for crystal generation.
-In particular, diffusion transformers have emerged as a promising lightweight alternative for atomistic and crystalline generation \citep{yiCrystalDiTDiffusionTransformer2025a,joshi2025allatom,jinOXtalAllAtomDiffusion2025}.
-However, these approaches often incorporate crystal geometry only weakly or indirectly, leaving open whether a standard diffusion transformer can remain simple while benefiting from a more direct injection of periodic geometric structure.
+Recent work suggests that Transformers can be competitive with GNN-based approaches for crystal generation.
+In particular, diffusion Transformers have emerged as a promising lightweight alternative for atomistic and crystalline generation \citep{yiCrystalDiTDiffusionTransformer2025a,joshi2025allatom,jinOXtalAllAtomDiffusion2025}.
+However, these approaches often incorporate crystal geometry only weakly or indirectly, leaving open whether a standard diffusion Transformer can remain simple while benefiting from a more direct injection of periodic geometric structure.

-In this work, we introduce \textbf{Crystalite}, a lightweight diffusion transformer for crystalline materials.
-Crystalite augments standard multi-head attention with periodic and geometric biases, and uses a compact chemically informed atom representation in place of high-dimensional one-hot type encodings.
-This preserves the simplicity and scalability of a standard transformer backbone while improving its suitability for crystal generation.
+In this work, we introduce \textbf{Crystalite}, a lightweight diffusion Transformer for crystalline materials.
+Crystalite augments standard multi-head attention with periodic and geometric biases, and uses Subatomic Tokenization in place of high-dimensional one-hot type encodings.
+This preserves the simplicity and scalability of a standard Transformer backbone while improving its suitability for crystal generation.

-Our main contributions are as follows: \begin{itemize} \item We introduce the Geometric Enhancement Module (GEM), a lightweight attention-biasing mechanism that injects periodic and pairwise geometry directly into standard Transformers, providing an efficient alternative to equivariant message passing. \item We replace one-hot atom types with a compact chemically informed representation that is better matched to continuous diffusion. \item We show that Crystalite achieves state-of-the-art crystal structure prediction and \textit{de novo} generation performance, while sampling much faster than geometry-heavy baselines. \item We characterize the trade-off between novelty, validity, and stability, and show that MLIP-based stability estimates provide a practical signal for model selection. \end{itemize}
+Our main contributions are as follows: \begin{itemize} \item We introduce the Geometric Enhancement Module (GEM), a lightweight attention-biasing mechanism that injects periodic and pairwise geometry directly into standard Transformers, providing an efficient alternative to equivariant message passing. \item We replace one-hot atom types with Subatomic Tokenization, a compact representation better matched to continuous diffusion. \item We show that Crystalite achieves state-of-the-art crystal structure prediction (CSP) and \textit{de novo} generation (DNG) performance, while sampling much faster than geometry-heavy baselines. \item We characterize the trade-off between novelty, validity, and stability, and show that MLIP-based stability estimates provide a practical signal for model selection. \end{itemize}